 - In his article Buying a Home in a Seller’s Market, Kyle Hiscock, real estate agent in Rochester NY, points out several considerations buyers should make to help them decide whether buying a home during a sellers market makes sense.

 When you might face a multiple offer situation, you need to have every advantage.
 We advise buyers to speak to a local lender (we know a few good ones) before you even start your house hunting.
-Start the approval process, get your paperwork to the lender and at the very least get a pre-qualification…preferably even a pre-approval.
-When a seller gets 3 offers and one of them is from a buyer who is already approved, that buyer stands out and is a safer bet for the seller.
+Start the approval process.
+Get your paperwork to the lender and at the very least get a pre-qualification…preferably even a pre-approval.
+When a seller gets a number offers and one of them is from a buyer who is already approved, that buyer stands out and is a safer bet for the seller.
 Take the time to talk to a lender before you begin.
 You’ll know what you can afford, and you’ll know which loan product is right for you and for each situation.
 Take time to get your A-game on.

 - Joe Samson, Calgary real estate agent, explains that if you’re serious about buying a home in this market, you’ll need to consider getting a mortgage pre-approval, in his article, Reasons Why You Need A Mortgage Pre-Approval